 We often cannot share the results of our Motivation Research because our clients commission our work for internal, strategic purposes.
 That’s why we created a program of research that allows us to share the results of our techniques with friends and clients.

-The Artemis Motivation Assessment Program™ (MAP) is a free service for financial and health marketers and communicators seeking to influence their target audiences’ decision-making.
+The Motivations Assessment Program™ (MAP) is a free service for financial and health marketers and communicators seeking to influence their target audiences’ decision-making.
 Through MAP eBooks, webinars and blog posts, Artemis Strategy Group provides actionable insights and illustrates how to use Motivation Research to develop effective communications strategies.
 We recently completed an extensive quantitative survey of a diverse cross-section of Americans to examine the goals, actions, barriers and motivations associated with Americans’ individual health and financial decisions.